flawrist/win7underground/readme.md

 Logic and silicon don't expire just because the beast gets hungry.
 A sturdy hammer drives nails long after the warranty turns to dust.

-Nobody can trace for sure how many souls still survive on Windows 7.
+Nobody can trace for sure how many souls survive on Windows 7.
 The OS usage stats rest on a JavaScript beacon pinned to a [million sites](https://gs.statcounter.com/faq#methodology).
 Except heavy hitters don't feed it.
 No Amazon, no Facebook, no YouTube.
 Even in the back alleys of the Internet where that beacon still bleeds,